vxgmichel/pyweek-dojo/README.md

  - Since it's a versus fighting game, you need to be two players.
  - The characters can't walk, run or hit.
 Only jump.
- - If they touch a wall or the ceiling, they'll automatically grab it.
- - In a given position, 4 directions are available:
-    - Jump at 0 degree
-    - Jump at - 45 degrees
-    - Jump at + 45 degrees
-    - Or let yourself down
+ - The control direction when the jump key is released fixes the jump direction
  - It is possible to jump higher by keeping the jump button pressed.
+ - It is possible for a player to let himself down by pressing jump without direction.
+ - The game switches to slow motion when players are close to hit each other.
  - A player is considered KO when he's hit by the legs of the attacking player.
  - When players jump onto each other, they bounce.
- - To start a new match, reset by pressing "R".
+ - To start a new match, reset by pressing "U".
  - Counters on the wall keep track of the score.
  - Controllers are supported (reset to detect new controllers).

 ## Controls

 **Player 1:**
- - Move : WASD
+ - Move : RDFG
- - Jump : Tab
+ - Jump : X or SPACE

 **Player 2:**
  - Move : Arrows
- - Jump : RightShift
+ - Jump : P or ENTER (Keypad)

 **Controller:**
  - Move : Hat or Axis